Relativity Academic Partners

 Adam Candeub, Professor of Law and Director of the Intellectual Property, Information, and Communications Law Program

-The Relativity Academic Partner program is open to law schools and paralegal programs in the United States and Canada.
-Schools in the United States must be ABA approved.
+The Relativity Academic Partner program is open to law schools and paralegal programs in the US, Canada, and select Asian and European countries.
+Schools in the US must be ABA approved.
+Offer a data analytics or digital forensics course?
+You can be a partner, too.

 What We Recommend

-The use of Relativity is tied closely with the practice of e-discovery and the Federal Rules of Civil Procedure, and we recommend that the technology is integrated into a full-term e-discovery course.
+Relativity is tied closely with the practice of e-discovery and the Federal Rules of Civil Procedure, and we recommend integrating it into a full-term e-discovery course.